Before & After Eyelid Lift Sarasota Procedures

 Individual results may vary.
 Consult with our staff in choosing the best procedure that suits your needs.

 Blepharoplasty can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Lacerna.
-The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
+The best candidates for eyelid surgery sarasota are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 35 or older, but if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

-Planning Your Eyelid Lift Surgery
+Planning Your Eyelid Surgery Near Me

 The initial consultation with Dr. Lacerna is very important.
 She will need your complete medical history, so check your own records ahead of time and be ready to provide this information.
 Be sure to inform Dr. Lacerna if you have any allergies; if you’re taking any vitamins, medications (prescription or over-the-counter), or other drugs; and if you smoke.
 In this consultation, your surgeon or a nurse will test your vision and assess your tear production.
 You should also provide any relevant information from your ophthalmologist or the record of your most recent eye exam.
 If you wear glasses or contact lenses, be sure to bring them along.